eskyde/alias-winter/README.md

-# ruhrdyne_web_frontend
+# ALIAS_WINTER_WEB_FRONTEND

-Markup and Stylesheets for the RuhrDÿne WEB Frontend
+Markup and Stylesheets for the ALIAS WINTER band web content